 At the back of Makathanee Resort you can pick up the road that leads to the other coast at Ao Suan Yai, home to Seavana Resort and Koh Mak Resort.

-At the start of this connecting road, the long stay houses of Koh Mak Living are hidden away behind its seafood and BBQ restaurant.
+At the start of this connecting road, the long stay houses of Koh Mak Living are hidden away behind its seafood and BBQ restaurant, with the German owned Koh Mak Sportsbar next door.
 Further along, the two guesthouses, AP Guesthouse and Hanoi House sit side by side, opposite Koh Mak Disc Golf, which has its large playing area under the trees.

 Continue on and you reach another cheap restaurant, Krua Khun Mam Seafood and the bohemian spot, Artists’ Bar, which often has live music.

 The back entrance to Good Time Resort sits at the bottom of the steep hill which brings you out the yellow buildings, once Thaidaho Vista but now private houses.
-Koh Mak Campus has its meeting room in the one on the right hand end.
 The small and very private boutique hotel, Islanda Resort and several villas sit next door in a row.
 From anywhere on this hill, the views out over the bay beneath to Koh Kham are simply magnificent.

 At this crossroads, with the yellow buildings straight in front, you can bear right to ultimately pick up the sandy track that winds its way behind Seavana Resort and Koh Mak Resort to the pier on Ao Suan Yai or go left, with Cococape Resort and the route to Laem Tookata at the end.
 Allow about 20 minutes to walk between the Ao Kao Beach and Ao Suan Yai Beach.